-Heath worked for the Aerospace Corporation’s Center for Space Policy and Strategy Group during the Summer of 2022 and will work for Axiom Space, Inc. this coming Summer of 2023.
+Heath worked for the Aerospace Corporation’s Center for Space Policy and Strategy Group during the Summer of 2022 and OSA Consulting, LLC for the Summer of 2023.
 Currently, Heath is a Legal Intern with the Space Court foundation where he works with several space lawyers in a number of projects relating to different aspects of space law.
 Further, Heath is a member of the National Space Society’s Legal Fellows Program and their President’s Legal Council, and a staff editor for the Journal of Space Law at Ole Miss.

 Heath graduated with two BA’s in History and Political Science from Georgia College & State University in 2021, and spends his time when not working on schoolwork or space law related assignments reading, playing Dungeons & Dragons, or cooking.